Fjords & Norway Cruises

 Fjords & Norway Cruise Deals

-A Norwegian Fjords cruise is a fantastic way to visit this striking part of the world famed for its old-world architecture, enriching medieval museums and dazzling archipelagos bursting with nature.
+A Norwegian fjords cruise is a fantastic way to visit this striking part of the world famed for its old-world architecture, enriching medieval museums and dazzling archipelagos bursting with nature.
 Norway cruise holidays are an ideal choice if you are looking for a no-fly cruise option, setting sail directly from the UK with the choice of many northern departure ports as well as Southampton.

 What is the Best Month to Cruise Norway?

 The Norwegian fjords cruise season runs from May into September, with the peak months being June through to August.
-If you travel in the peak of summer you'll be rewarded with long summers days and warm weather, although you can also expect more crowds.
+If you travel in the peak of summer you'll be rewarded with long summer days and warm weather, although you can also expect more crowds.
 If you're looking for lower fares and something a little quieter, you should choose to cruise outside of the peak months.
 However, if you travel outside the height of summer, you'll experience cooler weather so make sure to pack appropriately!
-See our blog - A Guide to Packing for Different Climates to find out more.
+See our blog - A Guide to Packing for Different Climates - to find out more.

-What to eat on a Norwegian Fjord cruise
+What to eat on a Norwegian Fjord Cruise

 Cruises around Norway are a great way to sample some of the unique cuisine that the country has to offer.
 With everything from delicious waffles with homemade jam to elk and reindeer, this is the perfect chance to sample something a little different!